Cookies Policy for Axiom Translate

 “Specific traits” are traits, related to the physical, physiological, genetic, mental, psychological, economic, cultural, social or other identity of a person.

-“Personal data register” is a structured collection of personal data, accessible through means, defined in accordance with the internal documents of Axiom Translate LLP, which may be centralised or decentralised and are distributed in accordance with function.
+“Personal data register” is a structured collection of personal data, accessible through means, defined in accordance with the internal documents of Axiom Translate Ltd, which may be centralised or decentralised and are distributed in accordance with function.

 “Physical person consent” is any freely expressed, specific and informed declaration of personal will, through which the physical person, to whom the personal data relates, provides unambiguous consent for the processing of this data.